Unity-Technologies/com.unity.probuilder/Documentation~/workflow-uvs.md

 To give your walls, doors, floors, or other objects a realistic look, use a Texture Material, which is just a special Material with a 2-dimensional image defined on it.
 You can [create it yourself](workflow-materials.md#texmat) or [download one from the Asset Store](https://docs.unity3d.com/Manual/AssetStore.html).

 After you [apply the Texture Material](workflow-materials.md#apply), open the UV Editor to fine-tune the look of the Texture on your Mesh and adjust its appearance.
-The UV Editor window provides several texture mapping tools to help you get the position, orientation, and size just right.
+The UV Editor window provides several texture mapping helpers for getting the position, orientation, and size just right.

 > **Tip:** Before you start to manually edit UVs, delete any hidden faces.
 This helps simplify the UV unwrapping process, because it simplifies the complexity of the UV elements that appear in the UV Editor.